gantry/docs/pages/01.gantry5/03.particles/06.position/docs.md

 ![Positions](positions_6.png?classes=shadow,border)

-If you want to add a new widget/module position to a page, you simply need to drag-and-drop the **Module Position** particle and move it where you would like the new position to appear.
+If you want to add a new widget/module position to a page, you simply need to drag-and-drop the **Module Position** (Joomla) or **Widget Position** (WordPress) particle and move it where you would like the new position to appear.
 At this point, you need but to rename the position Key which is the text reference you would assign modules/widgets to in order to have them appear in the position.

 [ui-tabs position="top-left" active="0"]
 [ui-tab title="Joomla"]